do-mpc/do-mpc/documentation/source/overview.rst

 * Low-level interface and integration with Matplotlib for fully customizable, publication ready graphics and animations.

-* comprehensible python code for easy customizability
+* Comprehensible python code for easy customizability

 Structure
 *********